 Cold-smoked salmon is the most commonly used variety in recipes like frittatas.
 It has a delicate texture, and subtle smoky flavor, and is typically thinly sliced.
 Look for smoked salmon near your fish department.
 It is typically refrigerated and may also be labeled Nova Lox.
 The one I use is usually this one from Whole Foods Market.

-Easy Smoked Salmon Breakfast Frittata Recipe
+Smoked Salmon Frittata With Goat Cheese

 Equipment